You can change the language that appears to you and your visitors in Squarespace.

 - Close the profile to save your changes.

-- You’ll now see your preferred account language on all sites you manage.
+- Your preferred account language will now appear on all sites you manage.

 Keep in mind: